-Stress decreases sleep quality
+1. Stress decreases sleep quality

 Students who feel stressed have trouble in acquiring sleep.
 The Anxiety and Depression Association of America found that stressed students have decreased sleep time.
 In addition, the National Sleep Foundation reports that only about 15 percent of adolescent students get enough amount of sleep.
 The lack of sleep may result in poor learning, listening, and problem-solving ability.

-Stress makes students angry
+2. Stress makes students angry

-Because stress decreases students’ learning ability, it makes them frustrated.
+Because stress decreases students learning ability, it makes them frustrated.
 The frustration may then result in another emotional problem.
-A report from the Mayo Clinic states that stress increases students’ feelings of irritability, anger, and social withdrawal.
+A report from the Mayo Clinic states that stress increases student’s feelings of irritability, anger, and social withdrawal.

 Angry students may not only show hostile behavior to their fellow students but also to their teachers or instructors by being deviant from school or class guidelines.
 Instead of focusing on academic tasks, angry students may focus on their feelings.
 As a result, school tasks may be difficult for them.

-Stress negatively affects grades
+3. Stress negatively affects grades

-Because a stressed student won’t be able to concentrate on school activities, there is a high possibility that s/he may drop out from school.
-In the American College Health Association National College Health Assessment report alone in 2010, there was 25 percent of students suffered from having a decreased in their grades.
+Because a stressed student won’t be able to concentrate on school activities, there is a high possibility that s/he may drop out of school.
+In the American College Health Association National College Health Assessment report alone in 2010, there was 25 percent of students who suffered from having a decreased in their grades.
 Those students also had difficulties to finish their courses.

-These are just a few of the negative effect of stress on students.
+These are just a few of the negative effects of stress on students.
 When I was a student though, I only experienced the effect mentioned above (decrease in sleep).
 It was because, unlike the majority of students, I had my own approach to deal with academic stress.

 As a student, you have some sort of freedom to direct your own life inside the campus.
 One of the biggest parts of such freedom is to figure out how you’re going to approach scholastic challenges.
 Fortunately, you have a good chance to successfully overcome stress.